 When transferring the wrapped up aluminum – however cold the briquettes may seem to be – it is advisable that you hold them using a pair of tongs from the grill to the can.
-We want to reduce the risk of any heat or flare up hurting you.
+We want to reduce the risk of any heat or flare up burning or hurting you.

-Step 3: Be safe
+Step 3: Avoid water

 I hate to hammer this point home too much, but any kind of use of a charcoal grill can be hazardous.
-I strongly recommend against pouring or spraying water directly onto your grill while it shows any sign of heat.
+I strongly recommend against pouring or spraying water directly onto your BBQ while it shows any sign of heat.
 Always wait until it has completely cooled down, even if this is 48 hours down the line.
 Coals burn at very high temperatures, and dousing them with water can lead to cracks in your grill.
-Another danger created by pouring water directly onto the grill is that it will create harsh levels of steam and will disperse hot ash, in turn causing nasty burns.
+Another danger created by pouring water directly onto coals is that it will create harsh levels of steam and will disperse hot ash, in turn causing nasty burns.

 Step 4: Clean the grill out

 Use a metal spatula or a trowel to sweep off the remaining ash from the grill.
-This should be followed by a thorough clean-up of the grill.
+This should be followed by a thorough clean-up of the chamber.
 Pay careful attention to the vents since that is where some ashes are likely to enter, potentially creating an obstruction for your next grill-off.

-On the lower parts of the grill, and especially on the grill grates, be sure to use a wire brush.
-At your own preferred intervals, clean the grilling grates using soap and water.
+On the lower parts of the grill, and especially on the grates, be sure to use a wire brush.
+At your own preferred intervals, clean the grates using soap and water.
 It’s important to lubricate these parts using silicone spray.
 The spray acts as a good anti-rusting agent, thus improving the lifespan of your charcoal grill.